When the first Roomba was introduced, it was an inefficient robot that required a lot of babysitting.

 Another potential issue would be cleaning long strands of hair.
 In tests, the I7 only picked up 25% of the one gram of seven-inch human hair.
 Most of it either wrapped around the axles or the extractors itself.

 Short pet hair won’t be much of an issue though.

-The longer pronged brushes spin at a much rapid rate which can toss dirt around more, but the I7 will eventually pick up dirt it scatters.
+The longer pronged brushes spin at a much rapid rate which can tosses dirt around more, but the I7 will eventually pick it up.